 While Ubuntu comes secure and ready to use, many people decide to offer a wide range of services on their computer, such as running a FTP server or Apache.
 The purpose of this page is to advise these users on possible settings that could be changed to have an even stricter environment.
 Be warned that these recommendations are not always a good idea, as they can cause usability trade-offs that the Ubuntu Security Team has traditionally not agreed with.

-This will mount /dev/shm in read-only mode.
+This will mount /run/shm in read-only mode.
 If you have a good reason to keep it writable, put this line in /etc/fstab instead:

-This will mount /dev/shm writable, but without permission to execute programs and without permission to change the UID of running programs, or to create block or character devices in the namespace.
+This will mount /run/shm writable, but without permission to execute programs, without permission to change the UID of running programs, or to create block or character devices in the namespace.

-The changes will take effect the next time you reboot, unless you remount /dev/shm with the command sudo mount -o remount /dev/shm.
+The changes will take effect the next time you reboot, unless you remount /run/shm with the command sudo mount -o remount /run/shm.

 So /dev/shm must be remounted manually with the following command, in order for changes to take effect: